parikhalay/Earthquake-assessment/README.md

 The USGS feed can return **thousands of records**.
 Two key optimizations keep the UI responsive:

 - **Virtualized table rendering** — [TanStack Virtual](https://tanstack.com/virtual/latest) renders only the rows currently visible in the viewport, keeping DOM node count low regardless of dataset size.
 - **Chart animations disabled** — Recharts animation is turned off to prevent frame drops when rendering large point clouds.
+The chart only display points with magnitute more than 2.5 to make it efficient and useful.

 ---